briansfma/CarND-Path-Planning-Project/README.md

 Connected!!!
 ```

-Click the "Start" button and the simulator will run.
+The simulator will automatically start.

 ## Details